-In 2019, Habitat for Humanity and the Hilti Foundation forged a partnership to bring the utilization of disaster-resilient Cement Frame Bamboo (CFB) Technology to scale and help address the housing gap in Negros Occidental.
-Dubbed as the Negros Occidental Impact 2025, the project aims to build 10,000 housing units in sustainable communities that are clean, green, safe, disaster-resilient, and progressive where families enjoy security in their homes.
+In 2019, Habitat for Humanity and the Hilti Foundation forged a partnership to bring the utilization of disaster-resilient Cement Bamboo Frame Technology to scale and help address the housing gap in Negros Occidental.
+Dubbed the Negros Occidental Impact 2025 (NOI25), the project aims to build homes in sustainable communities that are clean, green, safe, disaster-resilient, and progressive where families enjoy security in their homes.
 The success of the project is anchored on the public-private-people partnerships that ensure the implementation of the four project components:

 The Leadership Coalition

-To help guide the implementation of the project, the Negros Occidental Impact 2025 Leadership Coalition was established.
-The Coalition is composed of relevant stakeholders that will support the goals of the project through the conception, development, and implementation of innovative and scalable concepts that will significantly improve the chances of low-income households in Negros Occidental to access decent and disaster-resilient houses.
+The Negros Occidental Impact 2025 Leadership Coalition is composed of relevant stakeholders that will support the project goals and objectives through the conception, development, and implementation of innovative and scalable concepts that will significantly improve the chances of low-income households in Negros Occidental to access decent and disaster-resilient houses.
 It will provide multi-sectoral support and work with different stakeholders to address the needs of the communities.
 The vision for the coalition is to facilitate the creation of an enabling environment that will support low-income and informal settler families in accessing decent and disaster-resilient housing options.
+Watch the Coalition Manifesto.

 The partner families of NOI25 are informal settlers and low-income families earning daily wage income or rank and file employees who do not have the financial capacity to buy or build safe and disaster-resilient homes on their own.
 The beneficiary selection criteria include:

 - Head of the family and must be below 60 years old at the time of filing of the application

 - Must not be a registered lot owner anywhere in the country

 - Must not have any outstanding purchase obligation at the time of application

 - Total family income must fall within the poverty threshold determined by the local government